Rohnnam/Stock_prediction_model/README.md

 ![Actual vs. Predicted Prices](path_to_your_image.png)

-#### Future Improvements

-    Experiment with different LSTM architectures, such as adding more layers or using GRU (Gated Recurrent Unit) layers Incorporate additional features like news sentiment, economic indicators, or other technical indicators Perform hyperparameter tuning to optimize the model's performance Implement cross-validation to ensure the model's robustness Test the model on more recent data or data from different time periods to assess its generalization capabilities

 #### Usage

-    Clone the repository to your local machine.
+-Clone the repository to your local machine.
-    Create a config.py file in your project directory and fill in your MySQL database credentials and Alpha Vantage API key.
+-Create a config.py file in your project directory and fill in your MySQL database credentials and Alpha Vantage API key.
-    Install the required dependencies using pip install -r requirements.txt.
+-Install the required dependencies using pip install -r requirements.txt.
-    Run the main.py script to fetch data, train the model, and visualize the results.
+-Run the main.py script to fetch data, train the model, and visualize the results.